JoaoPBrasil/JoaoPBrasil/README.md

 About me:

 Passionate about Technology and development, I'm graduating in the area.
 Games, codes, different languages ​​and learning and growth opportunities.
+Welcome to my Github page!

 - ⌛ Age: 18 yo
 - 🌎 Nationality: Brazilian